Zulfiraa/Employee-Attrition-Analysis/README.md

 # Employee-Attrition-Analysis
+The project analyzes employee data to identify attrition patterns across departments and job roles.
+The analysis includes data validation, attrition rate analysis, comparison of employees who stayed and left, identification of key attrition related factors, and data-driven retention recommendations.
 ## Business Problem
 The company has an employee attrition rate of 17.91%, with 878 employees leaving out of 4,902.
 This level of turnover may increase recruitment costs and affect workforce stability.
 The company needs to identify the main factors driving attrition and develop targeted strategies to retain high-risk employees.
 ## Questions (KPIs)